 What to Look for When Buying Ice Cube Trays

-Cube size and shape: There’s a wide variety of trays that produce a range of ice cube sizes.
+There’s a wide variety of trays that produce a range of ice cube sizes.
 Ice cubes that are larger than the average cube melt more slowly, making them ideal for drinks like cocktails that you don’t want to be diluted too quickly.
 On the other hand, while small cubes melt more quickly, they also work well for concentrated drinks that need to be icy cold, such as iced coffee or cold brew.
-And there are also other shapes besides cubes—large, spherical ice, for example, is becoming more popular with cocktail connoisseurs.
+There are also other shapes besides cubes—large, spherical ice, for example, is becoming more popular with cocktail connoisseurs.